Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information-draft.md

 Research
 : This category includes research studies that are quantitative or qualitative in nature, literature reviews, and critical theory research.
-: *Quantitative or qualitative study*: describe the motivation and background, purpose, relevant prior work, theoretical framework(s), methods, results, and implications.<br/>
+: *Quantitative or qualitative studies* describe the motivation and background, purpose, relevant prior work, theoretical framework(s), methods, results, and implications.<br/>
-*Literature reviews*: describe the motivation, methods, and findings.
-Should include scoping reviews and meta-analyses.<br/>
+*Literature reviews* describe the motivation, methods, and findings.
+These include both scoping reviews and meta-analyses.<br/>
-*Theoretical explorations*: Papers investigating elements of alternative grading in relation to one or more theoretical frameworks.
+*Theoretical explorations* investigate elements of alternative grading in relation to one or more theoretical frameworks.

 Faculty Development
 : These papers can include descriptions of training programs, best practices, theoretical models, and exploratory work that brings forward or synthesizes a new idea relevant to faculty or the faculty development profession and/or practice.
 Abstracts should describe the practice or program, lessons learned, implementation, recommendations, and any results or outcomes.